LouisHDev/planka_app/README.md

 Planka App is an open-source mobile application developed using [Flutter](https://flutter.dev).
 It integrates with the [Planka](https://github.com/plankanban/planka) open-source project management platform via its API, allowing users to manage boards, lists, and tasks from their mobile devices.

+## Info
+This project is being developed by someone who has a full-time job, so it won't move as quickly as you might hope.
+You are welcome to participate as a maintainer!
+I will try my best to fix all issues as fast as possible.

 ## Features

 - **Board Management**: Create and manage project boards.